 If you have dollars and are liquid, Medellín might now be the best real estate deal on the planet.

 Prices are now cheaper across the board in terms of US dollars in the three most popular neighborhoods for foreigners in Medellín.
 (Note: using current 2,386 pesos to the USD exchange rate).

 We looked in more detail at El Poblado back in September.
 Most of the foreigners owning property in Medellín call the upscale neighborhood of El Poblado as home.
 El Poblado is a wealthy neighborhood that offers a Western lifestyle, which is why it continues to be very popular with foreigners.

 New apartments in El Poblado generally cost around 4,000,000 to 5,000,000 pesos, which is now $1,676 to $2,096 per square meter.
 This means a new 1,000 square foot apartment in El Poblado can now range in price from about $155,613 to $194,725.

 The price for existing housing can be lower than new housing in El Poblado.
 The average cost of 50 existing properties I surveyed recently (sized at 90-120 square meters) in El Poblado was $1,221 per square meter.
 However, some of these existing housing properties are “fixer-uppers”, needing some work.

-First American Realty, the largest foreign-owned real estate firm in Medellín, has over 250 property for sale listings in El Poblado listed on the First American Realty website (72% of its total listings).
+Lifeafar, the largest foreign-owned real estate firm in Medellín, has over 250 property for sale listings in El Poblado listed on the Lifeafar website (72% of its total listings).